Litein: Services

 Churches around Litein are the Catholic church, Liberty Gospel Church, and the Africa Inland church, among others.
 It also has a small Mosque situated in its town center.
 Litein town has a serene environment suitable for learning.
 This is evidenced by various schools and colleges in the town.
-Primary schools in Litein town include Litein Primary (which is a public school), Chemitan, St. Mark, and Sally Ann, among other private schools.
+Primary schools in Litein town include Litein Primary (which is a public school), Chemitan, St. Mark, and Sally Ann, Chemitan academy among other private schools.
 High schools in Litein town include Litein Boys, Litein AIC Girls Litein East and a new Brilliance Mixed Day secondary school.
 Litein town also has numerous colleges which include Valley and KSPS, among others.

 Hotels in Litein include Evening Star Litein, Sebuleni, Patnas, Classic offering accommodation and food services.